 [USA Note: Proposed changes in this contribution to Annex 1 of the Chairman’s report are indicated as “USA” and highlighted in blue.
 No further changes proposed prior to this point.]

+Editor's note 20210530: Compilation of offline comments against Annex 1 of Doc.
+1A/73

 The ITU Radiocommunication Assembly,